What the heck is a Tesla Coil, anyhow?

 for storing intense standing-waves inside.

-Tesla coil: the first high-frequency switching power supply.
+Tesla coil: a Victorian switching power supply.
+Well, actually Edwardian

 It's the power supply used to create the high-volts in all CRT-based video